Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

           You can use this technique to perform normal screw modeling.

-Here, in Fig. :ref:`fig-mesh-screw-ramp`, we show you an example using a different profile, but maintaining the beginning and ending vertices at the same position.
+Fig. :ref:`fig-mesh-screw-ramp` shows an example using a different profile, but maintaining the beginning and ending vertices at the same position.
 The generated mesh looks like a medieval ramp!